MindFlavor/prometheus_folder_size_exporter/README.md

 ### JSON configuration file

-The json is very simple, it's just an array of obejcts with two mandatory fields: `path` and `recursive`. `path` can be any valid path while `recursive` can be either `true` or `false`.
-If you specify `true`, the exporter will scan the folder contents recursively effectively giving you the folder tree size.
+The json is very simple, it's just an array of obejcts with two mandatory fields: `path` and `recursive` and one optional `user`. `path` can be any valid path while `recursive` can be either `true` or `false`.
+If you specify `true`, the exporter will scan the folder contents recursively effectively giving you the folder tree size. `user` is an optional arbitrary label that will be passed to the output.
 For an example please refer to [example.json](example.json).

 ### Systemd service file